1- Derek & The Dominos

 # 8 – Tipton, Entwistle & Powell

-I bet you never heard of this one.
-This supergroup released one album entitled Edge of the World.
-It was recorded in the mid 1990s but was not released until 2006.
-The band consisted of John Entwistle, Cozy Powell and Glen Tipton.
+I bet you have never heard of this one.
+This supergroup released one album called, Edge of the World, which was recorded in the mid-1990s but not released until 2006.
+The band consisted of John Entwistle, Cozy Powell, and Glen Tipton.

 # 9 – Emerson Lake & Powell

 Two in a row for Cozy Powell.
-When Keith Emerson and Greg Lake got back together to release a new album in the mid 1980s, Carl Palmer said sorry I’m with ASIA now.
-Well may be he diidn’t say it that way, but that’s the reason he was not available to reunite with Keith Emerson and Greg Lake, a new ELP supergroup was born for one album only.
-Simply titled Emerson Lake & Powell.
+When Keith Emerson and Greg Lake got back together to release a new album in the mid-1980s, Carl Palmer said sorry, I’m with ASIA now.
+Well, maybe he didn’t say it that way, but that’s the reason he was not available to reunite with Keith Emerson and Greg Lake.
+A new ELP supergroup was born for one album only, titled Emerson Lake & Powell.

 # 10 – 3